Malware vs Virus: Similarities and Differences

 Multipartite Virus

-Multipartite viruses are capable of infecting both executable files and boot sectors, which makes them more versatile and potentially more damaging.
+Multipartite viruses can infect both executable files and boot sectors, making them more versatile and potentially more damaging.

 Multipartite Virus Attack Example: Discovered in the late 1980s, the multipartite virus was one of the first-known multipartite viruses that spread quickly and could infect boot sectors and executable files.